nestybox/sysbox-ee/docs/user-guide/images.md

 (rather than Docker).
 In this case, the Dockerfile must request containerd to pull the inner images.

-Nestybox uses this feature often.
-For example, the [Dockerfile](../../dockerfiles/k8s-node) for our `nestybox/k8s-node` image (used for running Kubernetes-in-Docker) preloads the Kubernetes pod images using this same approach.
+We use this feature often.
+For example, the [Dockerfile](../../dockerfiles/k8s-node) for the `k8s-node` image (used for running Kubernetes-in-Docker) preloads the Kubernetes pod images using this same approach.

 ## Preloading Inner Container Images with Docker Commit